Professional Development Program (PDP)

 Intern PD Policy

 Effective January 1, 2016 all Intern Architects and Intern Licensed Interior Designers who have completed seven years in the applicable Internship Program will be required to participate in the mandatory PDP with the same requirements as all other registered/licensed members.
 For more information on this policy, click here.

 Members Living and Working Outside Alberta

-Members living and working outside of Alberta can designate a Primary Jurisdiction for purposes of Professional Development reporting.
+Members living and working outside of Alberta can designate a Primary Jurisdiction for purposes of PD reporting.
 For Canadian members, the primary jurisdiction is defined as the member's principal place of practice and residence in Canada.
 For members practising / residing outside Canada, the primary jurisdiction would be the jurisdiction in Canada in which the member first obtained registration.
 Members are required to affirm their Primary Jurisdiction each reporting period prior to the reporting deadline.
 Members can do this by logging on to our website and accessing the 'Transcript' page.
 Please click here for more information.

 Program Audit Policy